top of page

 Are food and drink provided for the children?

-Children bring their own snacks, lunch and water bottle to preschool.
+Children bring their own snacks, lunch, afternoon tea and water bottle to preschool.
 Bringing familiar food from home can be reassuring for children, especially if it is their first educational experience away from their family.
 Managing lunch boxes and water bottles promotes independence and self-esteem.
 We promote heathy eating and regularly discuss 'everyday' and 'sometimes' foods with the children.
 There are preplanned occasions during preschool sessions where children are involved in cooking experiences as part of the preschool program.
 Parents are notified prior to these experiences and all allergies, food intolerances and dietary requirements are catered for.
 Following cooking experiences, children are offered the food they have prepared.
 This is additional to their normal snack or lunch, brought from home.

 What is the process for administering medication?